DineshKNarayanankutty/MLOps-End-To-End-Pipeline/README.md

 * Training a reproducible ML model
 * Tracking experiments and artifacts with MLflow
+* Versioning data, models, and pipelines with DVC
 * Serving predictions through a REST API
 * Packaging the application using Docker
 * Storing images in Azure Container Registry (ACR)